SPARC-FAIR-Codeathon/2024-team-2/README.md

 ## Impact and vision

 ## Future developments
 - Workflow and tool registry in SPARC portal
+- Improve how the knowledge graph Include persistent identifiers in the knowledge graph

 ## Setting up sparc-assemble